Kinalur inscription

-Kinalur inscription (c.
-1083 AD) is a Jain record from Kinalur, around 30 km north-east of Calicut, in north Kerala.
-The inscription describes the donations made by Arappan Kunchi, the chieftain of Kurumpurai Nadu, to "Kunavaynallur Vijayaragishwaram Jain Temple".
+The Kinalur inscription (c.
+1083 AD) is a Jain record from Kinalur, near Balussery town, around 30 km northeast of Kozhikode (Calicut) in north Kerala.
+The inscription describes the donations made by Arappan Kunchi, the chieftain of Kurumpurai Nadu, to the "Kunavaynallur Vijayaragishwaram Jain Temple".

-The old Malayalam record, in Vattezhuthu (script) with necessary Grantha characters, reveals the ancient name of the Kinalur village as "Kunavaynallur".
-It seems that Kunavaynallur was named after Thirukkunavay Shrine, a lost Jain temple near Kodungallur.
-The inscription is engraved on both sides of a single granite slab (it was discovered from the Puvembayi Shiva Temple compound in Kinalur).
-The estampage of the record can be found in Government Epigraphist's Office, Mysore.
+The old Malayalam record, written in the Vattezhuthu (script) with the necessary Grantha characters, reveals that the ancient name of the Kinalur village was "Kunavaynallur".
+It appears that Kunavaynallur was named after the Thirukkunavay Shrine, a lost Jain temple near Kodungallur.
+The inscription is engraved on both sides of a single granite slab, which was discovered in the compound of the Puvembayi Shiva Temple.
+An estampage of the record is preserved in the Government Epigraphist's Office, Mysore.